-Which made it all the more ironic when, in 1992, designer Marc Jacobs dropped a Perry Ellis collection full of army boots, beanies and plaid shirts that reworked grunge’s staples with four-figure price tags.
+Which made it all the more ironic when, in 1992, designer Marc Jacobs dropped a Perry Ellis collection full of combat boots, beanies and plaid shirts that reworked grunge’s staples with four-figure price tags.
 For Vogue critic Suzy Menkes, it was “ghastly”.
-Jacobs got the sack, but also the last laugh; from Alexander McQueen to Virgil Abloh, designers have ever since taken what’s new and young and youthful and luxed it up.
+Jacobs got the sack, but also the last laugh; from Alexander McQueen to Virgil Abloh , designers have ever since taken what’s new and young and youthful and luxed it up.

 Kurt Cobain, 1990